Is It Possible to Move from Level 3 to Level 1 Autism?

 • Level 1: Requires some support.

 These levels are not fixed.
 They’re meant to guide care—not define someone forever.
 Children and adults can improve over time, especially with the right interventions.
+Begin your search for the right ABA support now and give your child the care they deserve.

 Can Improvement Happen?
 Yes—Here’s How